ElucidataInc/polly-docs/docs/Scaling compute/Polly CLI.md

 **Note:**

-*   Add sudo before the command if required according to system settings.
+*   Add <pre><code>sudo</code></pre> before the command if required according to system settings.

 ![Example output](../img/PollyCLI/Exampleoutput.png) <center>**Figure 4.** Example output generated from above commands</center>

 **Create a Docker Repository**

-Docker repository is a collection of dockers where you can publish and access your Docker images.
+Docker repository is a collection of dockers where you can publish and access your docker images.
 Here you can store one or more versions of your docker image.
 Every docker can have a tag and if a docker with the same tag is pushed again, it will overwrite the older docker after saving its older version that can still be accessed and used.

 There can be multiple such repositories for an organization and only the members of your organization with Polly login credentials can assess them.